davdotsol/RTW3/WeekFour/README.md

 isFeatured: true
 ---

-# How to Create an NFT Gallery
+# RTW3 - Week 4 - How to Create an NFT Gallery

 Querying the blockchain is not an easy task for a developer.
 Luckily, using the [Alchemy NFT API](https://docs.alchemy.com/reference/nft-api) one can easily query the blockchain and answer the question: "What NFTs does a wallet own?"